klekkala/uscilab3d_api/3duNet/README.md

 ## Quickly Start
 ### 1) LITS2017 dataset preprocessing:
 1. Download dataset from google drive: [Liver Tumor Segmentation Challenge.](https://drive.google.com/drive/folders/0B0vscETPGI1-Q1h1WFdEM2FHSUE)
-Or from my share: https://pan.baidu.com/s/1WgP2Ttxn_CV-yRT4UyqHWw Extraction code：**hfl8** (The dataset consists of two parts: batch1 and batch2)
+Or from my kaggle(recommended because the structure of the data is set and kaggle download speed is fast): kaggle datasets download -d lrpeixc/data28-130
-2. Then you need decompress and merge batch1 and batch2 into one folder.
+3. Then you need decompress and merge batch1 and batch2 into one folder.
 It is recommended to use 20 samples(27\~46) of the LiTS dataset as the testset and 111 samples(0\~26 and 47\~131) as the trainset.
 Please put the volume data and segmentation labels of trainset and testset into different local folders, such as:
 ```